Governance guide for complex enterprises: Best practices explained

 - Resource consistency patterns

 - Software Defined Networking patterns

 - Subscription design patterns

-Once this guide is implemented, each cloud adoption team can go forth with a sound governance foundation.
-At the same time, the cloud governance team will work to continuously update the corporate policies and governance disciplines.
+Once this guidance is implemented, each cloud adoption team can proceed with a solid governance foundation.
+At the same time, the cloud governance team will work to continually update the corporate policies and governance disciplines.

-The two teams will use the tolerance indicators to identify the next set of improvements needed to continue supporting cloud adoption.
-For the fictional company in this guide, the next step is improving the security baseline to support moving protected data to the cloud.
+Both teams will use the tolerance indicators to identify the next set of improvements needed to continue supporting cloud adoption.
+The next step for this company is incremental improvement of their governance baseline to support applications with legacy or third-party multifactor authentication requirements.